top of page

 Maldon High Street

-Maldon High Street has a wide range of independent retailers & high street brands.
-There are Boutique shops to be explored down numerous alleyways branching off of the high street.
-You'll defiantly want to check out the famous British Mrs Salisbury's Tea Room which is situated in the blue plaque dwelling of the late Edward Bright.
+You'll defiantly want to check out the famous British Mrs. Salisbury's Tea Room which is situated in the blue plaque dwelling of the late Edward Bright.

 Nearby tourist attractions include Maldon Promenade Park, The Museum of Power, Beeleigh Abbey Gardens, Stow Maries Great War Aerodrome, and more.